pingcap/docs/tidb-cloud/data-service-manage-github-connection.md

 ## Step 3.
 Modify your Data App

-When automatic deployment is enabled, you can modify your Data App using either GitHub or the TiDB Cloud console.
+When **Auto Sync & Deployment** is enabled, you can modify your Data App using either GitHub or the TiDB Cloud console.

 - [Option 1: Modify your Data App by updating files on GitHub](#option-1-modify-your-data-app-by-updating-files-on-github)
 - [Option 2: Modify your Data App in the TiDB Cloud console](#option-2-modify-your-data-app-in-the-tidb-cloud-console)